philc/vimium/README.md

 Release Notes
 -------------

+In `master`, but not yet released:

+- Swap global and local marks; for example, `map m Marks.activateCreateMode swap` and `map ' Marks.activateGotoMode swap`.
+In a browser, some people find global marks more useful than local marks.

 1.62 (2017-12-09)

 - Backup and restore Vimium options (see the very bottom of the options page, below *Advanced Options*).